PXL-IT/MPiF-ORB-SLAM/README.md

-This is a fork of the ORB-SLAM repository with some minor updates.
+**This is a fork of the ORB-SLAM repository with some minor updates to publish camera pose on a seperate rostopic.**

 # MORB-SLAM Monocular